Skip to Content

 Cat Pausé is the lead editor of Queering Fat Embodiment (Ashgate).
 A Fat Studies Researcher, her research focuses on the effects of spoiled identities on the health and well-being of fat individuals.
 Her work appears in scholarly journals such as Human Development, Feminist Review, HERDSA, and Narrative Inquiries in Bioethics, as well as online in The Huffington Post and The Conversation, among others.
 She hosted Fat Studies: Reflective Intersections in 2012 and Fat Studies: Identity, Agency, Embodiment in 2016.
 Cat is also involved in sociable scholarship; her work is highlighted in her social media presence, Friend of Marilyn, on Twitter, Facebook, YouTube, iTunes, and her blog.
 Her fat positive radio show, Friend of Marilyn, is travelling the world this year – make sure your city is on the tour!

-Cat Pausé is a Fat Studies scholar whose research focuses on the effects of spoiled identities on the health and well-being of fat individuals.
+Cat Pausé is a Fat Studies scholar whose research focuses on the effects of fat stigma on the health and well-being of fat individuals.

 I am a Fat Studies researcher.
 Fat Studies is an interdisciplinary field that confronts and critiques cultural constraints against notions of fatness and the fat body.
 Fat studies researchers explore fat bodies as they are embodied and are shaped by/remake the world.
 Fat Studies creates paradigms for the development of fat acceptance and celebration within mass culture.